Universities and high schools are readying high-tech ways to curb the spread of Covid-19 - KEYT | KCOY

 The app — built by Covid Watch, an organization made up of public health experts, researchers and developers — was developed using Apple and Google’s newly-launched contact tracing platform.
 Unlike other contact tracing apps, the tech companies’ joint effort does not collect location data, so the University of Arizona’s app will assigns users a random number to keep identities concealed.

-“People are always going to be suspicious of their privacy … but we hope keeping everything anonymous will entice more people to use the app,” said Robbins, noting a high adoption rate will determine the app’s success.
+“People are always going to be suspicious of their privacy … but we hope keeping everything anonymous will entice more people to use the app,” said Robbins.

 The University of Alabama is also working on a similar Bluetooth-based Covid-tracking app in collaboration with the Alabama Department of Health, according to Alabama news site AL.com.
 In an op-ed published by the New York Times, University of Notre Dame president Reverend John Jenkins said it would also incorporate contract tracing into its back-to-school protocols but didn’t elaborate on whether it would be part of an app.